Having a kidney biopsy: your questions answered

 What are the risks of a kidney biopsy?

-Any medical or surgical procedure carries risks.
-The main risk associated with a kidney biopsy is bleeding in to the urine or around the kidney.
-Around one in 10 people will see blood in their urine after their biopsy, but this usually clears quickly.
+The main risk with having a kidney biopsy is bleeding into the urine or around the kidney.
+Around 1 in 10 people will see blood in their urine after their biopsy, but this usually clears quickly.

 Do I need to bring anything with me?